chiar0/Ludii-Kriegspiel/README.md

 You will find three `.lud` files in this repository, each representing a different stage of development.

-### 1. `KriegspielNHN (Chess).lud` (No Hell No attemps variant)
+### 1. `KriegspielNHN (Chess).lud` (No "Hell No" invalid attemps variant)

 This is the **stable, fully playable, and recommended version** for all users.
 It offers a superior gameplay experience compared to the original game file.

 **Key Features & Differences from the Original:**

 *   **Guided User Interface:** The original version allowed players to attempt a move from any of their pieces to any of the 64 squares not occupied by friendly pieces, leaving a vast number of geometrically and logically impossible moves.
-This refactored version introduces a "guided" UI that **pre-filters moves**, only presenting the player with geometrically plausible and contextually valid options.
+This refactored version introduces a "guided" UI that **pre-filters moves**, only presenting the player with plausible and contextually valid options.
 Some specific improvements include:

     *   **Sliding Pieces (Rook, Bishop, Queen):** The UI now highlights a clear path.
 This path extends along valid lines (orthogonal/diagonal) and stops at the first piece encountered.
 The UI does not allow selecting squares occupied by friendly pieces or beyond the first encountered.
     *   **Pawns:** The UI is context-aware.
 The initial two-square advance is **only offered as an option for pawns on their starting rank**.
 Additionally, diagonal pawn captures are **only shown when capture attempts are available for that turn** (as indicated by the umpire); otherwise, those capture options are hidden.